Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: An Algorithmic Approach for Generating MDPs from AR Problems

-\textbf{Transition function.} The third component is the transition function (\cref{line:transitfunc}), which finds the modified state when an action is taken.
-This function is constructed using the structural causal model (\textsf{SCM}), which is an input to \Cref{alg:mdp}.
+\textbf{Transition function.} The transition function (\cref{line:transitfunc}) finds the modified state when an action is taken.
+This function is influenced by the structural causal model (\textsf{SCM}), which is an {\it optional} input to \Cref{alg:mdp}.
 An \textsf{SCM} consists of a triplet \textsf{M} = $\langle \textsf{U}, \textsf{V}, \textsf{F}\rangle$. $\textsf{U}$ is the set of \emph{exogenous} features and $\textsf{V}$ is the set of \emph{endogenous} features.
 In terms of a causal graph, the exogenous features $\textsf{U}$ consist of features that have no parents, i.e., they can change independently.
 The endogenous features $\textsf{V}$ consists of features that have parents in $\textsf{U}$ and/or other features in $\textsf{V}$.
 They change as an effect of change in their parents. $\textsf{F}$ is the set of functions that determine the relationship between exogenous and endogenous features.
+They are termed as structural equations.

-Since knowing the exact \textsf{SCM} is mostly infeasible, \Cref{alg:mdp} also accepts causal relations in form of unary (\textsf{Un}) and binary (\textsf{Bin}) constraints.
+Since knowing the exact \textsf{SCM} is often infeasible, \citet{mahajan_preserving_2020} overcome this limitation by utlizing constraints from domain knowledge. \Cref{alg:mdp} also accepts such contraints in unary (\textsf{Un}) and binary (\textsf{Bin}) forms.
+Even if this does not provide us with the precise functional form of the constraint, its nature can help the \toolname's recourses to be realistic.
 Unary constraints are derived from the property of one feature, e.g., age and education level cannot decrease.
-Binary constraints are derived from the relation between two features, e.g., if education level increases, age increases.
+Binary constraints are derived from the relation between two features, e.g., if the education level increases, age increases.
 If an action does not violate the domain of the feature it is changing, nor the constraints in the \textsf{SCM}, then the feature is modified in \textsf{NextState} (\cref{line:change}).
-If the modified feature is a parent node to endogenous features in the \textsf{SCM}, we update its children by using the \textsf{F} functions (\cref{line:exogenous}-\ref{line:endoupdate}).
+If the modified feature is an exogenous feature, we update its children using the \textsf{F} functions (\cref{line:exogenous}-\ref{line:endoupdate}).

+Note that if no SCM is input to the algorithm, that will allow transitions from any state to any state (with intermediate states), and \toolname would generate ARs using this unconstrained transition function.